 How to Access Doctors and Hospitals Through an International Health Insurance Plan

 Finally, a third question: How do international clients access healthcare or get a doctor’s referral for testing without leaving home?
 You should make sure you get to a doctor or clinic if you have symptoms.
 Take all precautions and get to a hospital as soon as possible.
 One newer option that international insurers are offering is Telemedicine.
-One insurer, Aetna International, is offering: “…telemedicine appointments for any reason, without a co-pay, from anywhere in the world.”
+One insurer, Cigna Global, is offering Global Telehealth services, which gives customers access to licensed doctors around the world for non-emergency health issues.
 Telemedicine services provide remote access to an insurer’s global network of licensed doctors by telephone or video without needing to leave your home or office.

 Does My Global Health Insurance Plan Cover the COVID-19 Vaccine?

 Similar to other vaccines, coverage aligns with governmental and health declarations and specific plan coverage.

 As of January 1, 2021, all authorized COVID-19 vaccines have been pre-purchased by government agencies across the globe.
 Each government has created its own prioritization and distribution strategy within its respective counties and localities.